ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 * Visualising the current/future actions and past actions in similar subplots.
 * Understanding their motivations.

-Lastly, the effect of certain actions can be quantified, via numbers.
-Two operations can be done: aggregation (collapse into a single effect) or comparison (how much is this effect vis-a-vis others?)
+**Quantification of actions** - the effect of certain actions can be quantified, via numbers.
+Once you assing numbers, you can do things like: aggregation (collapse into a single effect) or comparison (how much is this effect vis-a-vis others by connecting to other numbers) or modelling (how much does change in these numbers from this action result in change in numbers in another action?)